-Those who present certificates of graduation from approved High Schools covering eleven grades will be admitted to the Freshman class without examination, provided their course of study has included all the studies named in the entrance requirements.
+Those who present certificates of graduation from approved High Schools covering eleven grades will be admitted to the Freshman class without examination, provided they have taken the full Academic course.
 Examinations will be given in subjects not fully covered in the High School.